 - Most medication abortions are completed with two different medications, but a low dose of only the first medication can be offered.
 Some studies have shown that hardly any of this medication passes into breast milk.
 However, without the second medication, there may be more risk of an incomplete abortion.

-- Your doctor may recommend you be able to take the second medication and continue breastfeeding.
+- Your doctor may indicate that it’s okay to take the second medication and continue breastfeeding.
 Some studies haven’t shown negative effects to infants exposed to this medication in breast milk besides possible digestive upset.
 However, more studies are needed before the second medication is generally accepted as safe for use during breastfeeding.

 What’s Next When Considering the Abortion Pill?